Avoid Signing a Separation Agreement that Doesn’t Meet Your Needs

 - Do not assume that retirement savings or pensions will be split when you “divorce.”

 - Do not assume the because you found an agreement on the internet that is must be ok…

 Do You Know what is Not Included in Your Divorce Agreement?

 You need to understand what’s not included as well.
 You also need a clear understanding of what you will do if the agreement is violated or what will happen to you if you violate the agreement.
 I recently read a separation agreement prepared by a lawyer that required a relatively low income individual to pay permanent alimony for a short term marriage as well as pay for every conceivable expenses any individual could ever incur for the rest of the life of the other party.

 People tend to want to just “get out” and are willing to sign anything in some cases.
 Please, take a breath, think, and act to protect yourself.

 We can Help with Your Separation Agreement

 Talk to an attorney experienced in family law before you enter into any agreement.
-Know your rights before its too late by completing the online contact form below and speak with a Raleigh divorce attorney today or contact us at (919) 301-8843.
+Know your rights before it’s too late by completing the online contact form below and speak with a Raleigh divorce attorney today or contact us at (919) 301-8843.